Sunday, October 18, 2020

 Ignore the looks - play it!

-There might only be 8 levels but completing them grants the chance to do it again - with insanely zippy baddies!!
+There might only be 8 levels, but completing them grants the chance to do it again, with extra-zippy baddies!!
 You know, this is a perfect example of how cool Atari ST retro gaming is.
-Evasion is maddening and I enjoyed the frenzied challenge.
-It's brilliant and I'm sure you will love its adrenaline rush.
-Highly recommended!!
+Evasion is maddening, and I enjoyed the frenzied challenge.
+It's brilliant, and I'm sure you will love its adrenaline rush.

 Saturday, October 10, 2020